somtochiama/somtochiama.github.io/content/blog/bloggers-on-blogging.md

 The core of the advice on these links is just to get started!
 More specifically, start writing(and publishing) at a particular cadence online.

-You know a lot of cool stuff you should share them :).
+You know a lot of cool stuff, you should share them :).